vivqu/vivqu.github.io/_posts/2018-09-03-womens-world-pt-1.md

 subtitle: "Notes from my journey to visit the Mosuo, China’s last matriarchal minority"
 published: true
 source: true
+seo_description: "An essay series on the culture and traditions of the Mosuo, a matriarchal ethnic minority in China."
+tags: matriarchy mosuo women
 ---
 <p class="source">
 (This article was originally published on Medium, click <a href="https://medium.com/@vivqu/what-i-learned-from-womens-world-4a69db76b773" target="_blank">here</a> to read it there.)